 In majority of patients, tonsils, soft palate, uvula or the outer walls of the pharynx (throat) are major contributers to snoring or sleep apnoea.
 Procedures at this level aim to widen the size of the airway to reduce the speed and turbulence of airflow during sleep.
 Various commonly performed palate procedures are Modified UPPP or U3P (Uvulopalatopharyngoplasty), Expansion Pharyngoplasty, Lateral Pharyngoplasty as well as Tonsillectomy.

 The latest exciting development in surgical treatment of Sleep Apnoea is a small implant that maintains tone in the tongue muscles, stopping them from collapsing during sleep.
-Furthermore, through connections with some muscles of the palate, this increased tone improves obstruction at the level of the soft palate as well, This procedure is called Hypoglossal nerve stimulation.
+Furthermore, through connections with some muscles of the palate, this increased tone improves obstruction at the level of the soft palate as well.
+This procedure is called Hypoglossal Nerve Stimulation.

 Which procedure do I need?

 This depends on which parts of your upper airway are contributing to your snoring or sleep apnoea.
-To diagnose this, Mr Samant will assess your entire upper airway in a thorough, step-by-step fashion.
+To diagnose this, your surgeon will assess your entire upper airway in a thorough, step-by-step fashion.
 He will also organise a sleep study to look at how bad the problem is.
 Following this assessment, he will show you the test results and video recording of your clinical findings and will discuss all suitable management options with you, both non-surgical and surgical.